 The scene quickly shifts to Lee down in the police lab asking Paul what he’s got-

 “Well, there are no fingerprints in the car except for the girls and a few members of the department.”

 Lee asks Willy if they’ve talked to Maggie’s parents yet.
 Now looking at maps Lee and Dan (Joe Ponazecki) try to determine where the car could have stayed hidden during the night near the shopping center.
 The film unfolds as a standard police procedural thriller with a lens of realism and colors that seem muted and somber.

 Lane Smith plays Ted Ronin Lee’s partner.
 The men won’t be going home for dinner with their wives.
-There’s too many details to go over with this horrific case.
+There are too many details to go over in this horrific case.
 Ted comes into Lee’s office.
 Lee is still holding the slides.
 The two men pop open a can of beer and begin looking at the slides of Maggie.

-The images click and rolls from one to next of the pale white legs and twisted body of Maggie, her yellow shorts pulled down by her ankles, her chalk white face staring into oblivion.
-It’s a chilling, gruesome and disturbingly realistic set of frames that bring the horror of what has been hinted at, out in the open for us.
+The images click and roll from one to next of the pale white legs and twisted body of Maggie, her yellow shorts pulled down by her ankles, her chalk-white face staring into oblivion.
+It’s a chilling, gruesome, and disturbingly realistic set of frames that bring the horror of what has been hinted at, out in the open for us.

 Ted says, “It’s kinda hard to believe the girl pulled her right arm free.”

 Lee agrees, “Yeah… More likely the killer pulled it free, to make it easier to get her shorts off.”

 Ted- “Why rip the shorts off at all?
 It would have been a lot easier just by lowering the zipper.”

 Lee- “We got this one from the girl who found her.
 Kinda Pretty.”
 “I’ll say.”